Fall River, Massachusetts minor league baseball history: New England League 1893 to 1898

 Baseball Hall of Fame member Nap Lajoie left his $7.50 per week job as a taxi driver to join the 1896 Fall River Indians.
 Lajoie played as a center fielder, first baseman and catcher for the Indians, while earning $25 per week at age 22.

 With the Indians in 1896, Nap Lajoie hit .429 with 17 triples, 15 home runs, slugging .726 for Fall River.
 Indians owner Charlie Marston rejected an offer of $500.00 from the Pittsburgh Pirates for Lajoie, who was also scouted by the Philadelphia Phillies and Boston Beaneaters.
 On August 9, 1896, the Philadelphia Phillies purchased Lajoie and Indian teammate Phil Geier from Fall River for $1,500.
 Phillies' manager Billy Nash originally went to Fall River to sign Geier, but obtained Lajoie when the team agreed to include him in their asking price.
 Lajoie made his major league debut shortly after being obtained.

 The Fall River Indians championship run ended in 1897.
 Fall River ended the 1897 New England League season with a 47–59 record, as Mike McDermott and owner Charley Marston served as managers.
-The Indians finished 22.5 games behind the champion Brockton Shoemakers and Newport Colts (tie) in the six–team New England League final standings.
+The Indians finished 22.5 games behind the champion Brockton Shoemakers and Newport Colts who tied in the six–team New England League final standings with identical records.

 Baseball Hall of Fame member Roger Connor played for the Fall River Indians in 1897 at age 39, hitting .287 in 47 games after beginning the 1897 season with the St. Louis Browns.

 The Fall River Indians placed third in the six–team 1898 Class B New England League standings.
-Fall River ended with a 28–25 record under Manager Phenomenal Smith, finishing 6.5 games behind the 1st place Brockton Shoemakers and percentage points behind the 2nd place Pawtucket Tigers.
+Fall River ended with a 28–25 record under Manager Phenomenal Smith, finishing 6.5 games behind the first place Brockton Shoemakers and percentage points behind the second place Pawtucket Tigers.
 On June 22, 1898, Indians pitcher Tom Flanagan threw a no–hitter.
 Flanagan defeated the Brockton Shoemakers 5–0.